viveknathani/unseen/README.md

 # unseen
 ---
 unseen is a web application for encrypting/decrypting images.
 It uses a 256-bit key.
 The decryption process uses an additional _.dat file_ that contains metadata about the original state of the image.
 The _.dat file_ is relatively small.
-It stores at max 32 bits of data.
+It stores at max 32 bytes of data.
 The user's uploaded image is deleted from the server once the requirement is executed.

 ## The Tech Stack
 1. C++ for the core algorithm.